jeremyblackowiak/didactic-giggle/README.md

 3. Run `poetry install`.

-4. Run the script with the following command:
+4. Run the script with the following command.
+Exit with `Ctrl+C` to see results.

    ```bash
    poetry run python src/main.py